Professional Lead Paint & Soil Testing

 You may be wondering if you need to test for lead at your home or commercial facility.
 Lead can be found in paint, dust, or soil.
 The licensed, professional lead testing experts at Mid America Environmental Solutions can determine if your building has any exposure.
 We can perform a paint or soil inspection to determine the lead content in those areas.
 From there, a risk assessment identifies sources of lead exposure which may include pain and lead dust, and then specifies which actions are needed.
 We perform soil lead testing at your worksite, so get in touch with us to get scheduled.

 Lead Testing & Environmental Solutions

 Don’t take any chances when it comes to lead.
 The health of your family, employees, or customers could be at risk.
-One of our representatives would be happy to answer any questions you might have about our professional lead testing services in Oklahoma and Missouri.
-Contact us today to learn more or schedule service.
+One of our representatives would be happy to answer any questions you might have about our professional lead testing services in Oklahoma, Missouri and throughout the Midwest and South regions of the U.S. Contact us today to learn more or schedule service.